kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/add-cluster/import-vendor-managed.md

 ### Customize Feature and Import

-7. Complete the process by clicking `Import` to bring the selected cluster into the AppsCode Dashboard.
+7. Complete the process by clicking `Import` to bring the selected cluster into the Platform Console.

 ### Explore
 8. Once imported, explore the cluster's details and capabilities within the dashboard.

-By following these steps, you'll seamlessly integrate your vendor-managed Kubernetes cluster, unlocking its full potential within the AppsCode environment.
+By following these steps, you'll seamlessly integrate your vendor-managed Kubernetes cluster, unlocking its full potential within the platform.
 Feel free to refer back to this tutorial for guidance.